bitshifter/glam-rs/.github/pull_request_template.md

 - Your PR should include tests for any bug fixes or new features.
 - `cargo test` and `cargo clippy` must pass.

-You can run most of glam's tests locally by running the `build_and_test_features.sh` script.
+You can run most of glam's tests locally by running `cargo run -p ci`.

 ## Breaking changes